promptfoo/promptfoo/site/docs/guides/sandboxed-code-evals.md

 This is where sandboxed evaluations come in.
 By running LLM-generated code in a controlled, isolated environment, we can:

-1. Assess the correctness and functionality of the code without compromising our system's security.
+1. Safely assess the code correctness.
-2. Benchmark different LLMs or prompts to determine which produces the most reliable code.
+2. Benchmark different LLMs or prompts to find which produce the most reliable code.
-3. Catch potential errors, infinite loops, or resource-intensive operations before they impact our main systems.
+3. Catch potential errors, infinite loops, or resource-intensive operations before they impact the host system.
-4. Systematically test the LLM's code generation capabilities across various programming tasks and edge cases.

 In this tutorial, we'll use promptfoo to set up an automated pipeline for generating Python code with an LLM, executing it in a secure sandbox using epicbox, and evaluating the results.

 ## Prerequisites

-Let's get started by setting up our environment and configuring the necessary tools.
 Make sure you have the following installed:

 - Node.js and npm
 - Python 3.9+